mjaspard/pick_app/README.md

 -	The button save turns to blue as soon as modification has been entered, clic on it to update your csv file.
 -	The 'Filtered image' button switch between both amplitude image if present.
--	Some ellipses do not have south points to clic because shape is considered as follow: o	Crater outer ring is considered centered on caldera ring o	Top cone is considered centered on inner crater.
+-	Some ellipses do not have south points to clic because shape is considered as follow:
+		- Crater outer ring is considered centered on caldera ring
+	    - Top cone is considered centered on inner crater.

 Picking from Profile: